Chocolate wishes are granted at Chocolate Wishes in the Sierra Vista Mall

 Her three-month scheduling calendar fills within 24-hours.

-“This has been a long road but we are really excited about opening this store,” Bowen said.
 “After leaving Rocky Mountain, I still had so much energy to give.
-And I loved making chocolate because it makes people happy.”
+And I loved making chocolate because it makes people happy,” Bowen said.

 If you have a sweet tooth, Chocolate Wishes will not fail you.
 Bowen has recipes for 35 different caramel apples.
 She plans to rotate different flavors during the year.
 On the menu board now are 20 flavors, ranging from the savory tasting chamoy to the chocolate-drenched Rocky Road that comes loaded with mini marshmallows.